ocopea/orcs/ui/ocopea-new-ui/README.md

 * _Data store -_ stores data from server converted by models.

-###Per model:
+### Per model:

-* _Model -_ an exact representation of the data base model, decalring each field and foreign keys.
+* _Model -_ an exact representation of the data base model, declaring each field and foreign keys
-* _Handler -_ a middleware between component and data store.
+* _Handler -_ a middleware between component and data store
-* _Service -_ where fetch is being made.
+* _Service -_ where fetch is being made
-* _Api -_ declaration of all REST API URLs related to that model.
+* _Api -_ declaration of all REST API URLs related to that model

 ## Adding a new component / container

-* Create a new folder in /components or /container.
+* Create a new folder in `/components` or `/container`
-* Copy template-component.jsx from /templates to the new folder and rename it.
+* Copy template-component.jsx from /templates to the new folder and rename it
-* Create scss file in the new folder.
+* Create scss file in the new folder
-* Export that file in /components/index.js or /containers/index.js
+* Export that file in `/components/index.js` or `/containers/index.js`

   * Component which depends on props should declare prop types, for example: